 Mark your calendars now: Tales From Planet Earth returns to Madison, Wisconsin November 6-8, 2015!
-Our theme for the festival is Knowing and Believing, focusing on how people know the environment -- through the eye, through the body, through faith.
-From landscapes of spirituality to questions of environmental justice, we're sure this will be our most thought-provoking festival yet!
+Our theme for the festival is Knowing and Believing, focusing on how people come to understand and know nature -- through the eye, through the body, through faith.
+From landscapes of spirituality to questions of social justice, we're sure this will be our most thought-provoking festival yet!

 Have ideas about films that would fit this theme?
 Comment on our Facebook or Twitter accounts and let us know!
 Curious as to what all our previous films were about and where they hailed from?
 Check out the map above.
 Meantime, check back to this page periodically as we tease films that will be in the next festival Please note: all films listed on this page are provisional and may be removed or changed at any time prior to the release of our official schedule in September 2015.